free-creations/bootstrap4jekyll/README.md

 ```

 When you use this theme in a Jekyll site the `bootstrap4jekyll` plugin
+and the [Twitter Bootstrap][TBstrp] - framework
-and the _bootstrap framework_ will be automatically loaded
+will be automatically loaded
 together with your theme.

 ## Usage
+To customize the [Twitter Bootstrap][TBstrp] - framework,
+you can proceed as explained in the [Jekyll Docs](https://jekyllrb.com/docs/assets/)
+about _Sass_ assets.
 Create a `.scss` file (e.g., `assets/myStyle.scss`), with the following:

 ```scss